Estimated Reading Time: 7 Minutes

 Detached or attached?

-Detached townhouses have a lot more garden and are most of the time separated by hedges, so they have a more spacious feel to them.
-Costa Rican townhouses in gated communities are mostly attached and have no windows on the side, only up front and out back.
-This makes the home automatically darker and depending on the floor plan, you can take a huge advantage of a townhouse backyard, even though it’s a tiny one.
+Detached townhouses have much more garden space and are most of the time separated by hedges, giving them a more spacious feel.
+Costa Rican townhouses in gated communities are mostly attached and have no side windows, only front and back.
+This makes the home automatically darker, and depending on the floor plan, you can take a huge advantage of a townhouse backyard, even though it’s a tiny one.

 The weather

-Whatever you do with your tiny townhouse backyard, take into account that we have a strong rainy season.
+Whatever you do with your tiny townhouse backyard, keep in mind that we have a strong rainy season.
 You must realize that drainage is important.
 At the same time, during the dry season, you can use your backyard every day.
 Use furniture and materials that can withstand water and sun.
 Learn all you need to know about the Costa Rican weather before you purchase a Costa Rican townhouse.

 9 Ways